 Submissions by Editors are not treated differently to any other submission.
 Authors who are Editors will not be involved in the assessment of the manuscript at any stage, including the selection of referees and final determination on publication.
-At no time will communication on the progress of the manuscript be made in any way differently to the normal channels of communication.
-The decision to publish a contribution will only be possible with the receipt of favourable referee reports, and editorial review.
+At no time will communication on the progress of the manuscript be made in any way different from the normal channels of communication.
+The decision to publish a contribution will only be possible with the receipt of favourable referee reports and editorial review.

 Confidentiality.
 At no time will an Editor disclose the name of a referee to anyone outside the Editorial Board.
 All reviewers are sent an official email of recognition for their review and a list of contributing reviewers is included in the eTropic annual report.

 Editors do not circulate, discuss or cite manuscripts before publication except with the Editorial Board and Peer Reviewers for reviewing and assessing the manuscript.

 Misconduct.
 The Editors are committed to identifying and preventing the publication of papers where research misconduct (including plagiarism) has occurred.
 In the event that misconduct is suspected, identified or reported, the Editors will investigate and, where necessary, reject, retract or correct published material.
 Authors will be given reasonable opportunities to respond to any suspected, identified or reported misconduct.
 As appropriate, the Editors will refer matters to employers, professional associations and law-enforcement agencies.

 Editorial Board, International Editorial Board, and Peer Reviewer Responsibilities